rust-lang/rustc-dev-guide/src/about-this-guide.md

 - `#contribute` and `#wg-rustup` on [Discord](https://discord.gg/rust-lang).
 - The [Rust Internals forum][rif], a place to ask questions and discuss Rust's internals
-- The [Rust book][rr], even though it doesn't specifically talk about Rust's internals, is a great resource nonetheless
+- The [Rust reference][rr], even though it doesn't specifically talk about Rust's internals, is a great resource nonetheless
 - Although out of date, [Tom Lee's great blog article][tlgba] is very helpful
 - [rustaceans.org][ro] is helpful, but mostly dedicated to IRC